 All foods sold on campus during the school (e.g., vending machines, bake sales, school stores) must meet USDA Smart Snacks in Schools standards.
 No food or drink items will be offered in vending machines unless they have been approved by the principal.
-Any food sales of an occasional nature must have the prior approval of the principal.
-All food and drink items offered in vending machines shall comply with guidelines defined in 6700 P.

-Food Services Program
+• Food Services Program

-The district supports the philosophy of the National School Lunch and Breakfast programs and shall-will provide wholesome and nutritious meals for children in the district's schools.
-School meals shall meet nutrition standards required by state and federal regulations.
-The Board authorizes the superintendent or designee to administer the food services program-, provided that any decision to enter into a contract with a private food service agency will require the approval of the board.
-Program expenditures Expenditures for food supplies shall not exceed the estimated revenue.
+The district supports the philosophy of the National School Lunch and Breakfast programs and will provide wholesome and nutritious meals for children in the district's schools.
+The Board authorizes the superintendent to administer the food services program, provided that any decision to enter into a contract with a private food service agency will require the approval of the board.
+Expenditures for food supplies shall not exceed the estimated revenue.

-Free and Reduced-Price Food Services
+• Free and Reduced-Price Food Services

-The district shall-will provide free and reduced-price breakfasts and lunches and milk to students according to the terms of the National School Lunch and Breakfast programs and the laws and rules of the state.
+The district will provide free and reduced-price breakfasts and lunches and milk to students according to the terms of the National School Lunch and Breakfast programs and the laws and rules of the state.